 Boys’ Physical Education Grades 6-9

 This course for boys in grades 6-9 places emphasis on cardiovascular fitness through exercise including calisthenics, stretching, running and team sports.
 Students are required to dress out in a school uniform and required to participate.
 Team sports are introduced, but the major emphasis is on getting students moving toward good overall physical fitness.

 Students gain a deeper knowledge of the anatomy (structure) and physiology (function) of the body that God has given them.
 It encourages students to reduce their risks and to reach for a higher level of health and fitness.
-Some of the practical skills they will acquire include understanding the nutrition labels on packaged foods, assessing their own physical fitness, and evaluating personal life choices with a Biblical worldview.
+Some of the practical skills they will acquire include understanding the nutrition labels on packaged foods, assessing their own physical fitness, CPR, and evaluating personal life choices with a Biblical worldview.

 High School Drama